Map Name: 2024-2025 Bowbells Elementary School Continuous Plan

 • Eleot observation data

-• Student Engagement surveys
+• Student surveys - Engagement or other Formative

 Key Measures

-• Discipline referrals
+• Discipline referrals (behavior)

 • Number of postcards sent home

-• Student Engagement surveys
+• Stakeholder surveys

 Data Literacy